AmsterdamUMC/R-course-homework/README.md

 ## What you will learn

-Across six assignments, you will:
+Across five assignments, you will learn about the following topics:

 1. **Introduction & patient data**: reading, wrangling, plotting
 2. **Penguins**: exploratory data analysis and visualisation